 Alternatively, students can fill out a referral form available in the counselling services area.
 Parents can also refer students for support by contacting the school office and requesting to be put through to counselling services.

-Student participation in counselling is voluntary, and every student has the right to be treated with dignity and respect, to receive care that is non-discriminatory and non-judgemental, and to have their confidentiality maintained and protected within the limits of the profession.
+Student participation in counselling is voluntary, and every student has the right to be treated with dignity and respect, to receive care that is non-discriminatory and non-judgmental, and to have their confidentiality maintained and protected within the limits of the profession.
 Counsellors may breach a student’s confidentiality where there is a risk of harm to the student or due to legal obligations.

 External referrals may be suggested by a counsellor depending on the needs of the student.
 Information about services in the local area can be found by clicking on the External Support tab.